transifex/txgh/README.md

 Txgh exposes the following endpoints:

 * **`POST /hooks/github`**: Receives and processes Github webhook requests.
 Request body is expected to be a Github webhook payload in JSON format.
 Uploads any modified translatable content to Transifex.
 This endpoint is protected by shared secret signature authorization.

+* **`POST /hooks/gitlab`**: Receives and processes Gitlab webhook requests.
+Request body is expected to be a Gitlab webhook payload in JSON format.
+Uploads any modified translatable content to Transifex.
+This endpoint is protected by shared secret authorization.

 * **`POST /hooks/transifex`**: Receives and processes Transifex webhook requests.
 Request body is expected to be a Transifex webhook payload in JSON format.
 Commits translations back to the Github repository.
 This endpoint is protected by shared secret signature authorization.